What is Suikawari

-The quintessential Japanese beach activity.
+Suikawari, or watermelon smashing, the classic Japanese beach activity in summer.
 Similar to the Mexican piñata, suikawari involves blindfolded players trying to smash open a watermelon guided by the shouts of their friends.
-Usually, a sheet or piece of cardboard is placed under the watermelon so the smashed pieces are kept safe from the ground.
-The first person to split the rotund fruit using a bokutou (木刀, wooden sword) or baseball bat is the winner of the game.
+Usually, a sheet or piece of cardboard is placed under the watermelon.
+This is, of course, to keep the smashed pieces safe from the ground.
+The first person to split the rotund fruit using a bokutou (木刀, wooden sword) or baseball bat is the winner of the game!

 Click here to learn more about Japanese traditions related to watermelon.